ps-astangl/chat-interactive/ChatApp/ClientApp/src/assets/posts/about/about.md

 ## About

-The **_GPT2-Chat App_** is an application designed with the intent to provide an interface and hub for users to interact with various implementations of AI or with others in real time.
+The **_GPT2-Chat App_** is an application inspired by the my side project/hoppy: [r/CoopAndPabloPlayhouse](https://www.reddit.com/r/CoopAndPabloPlayhouse/).
+An entire subreddit occupied by bots, that talk amongst each-other constantly.
+The idea behind this application is to provide a similar user interface to communicate with these AI models in real time outside reddit.
+The design is such that it emulates some characteristics similar to those present in social media applications e.g. Facebook, Twitter, Reddit, etc.

-Users can provide themselves an _identity_ and create/join _chat rooms_.
+In terms of basic experience, a user can log in and create/join _chat rooms_.
 Each room can be joined by multiple users where they can chat with each other or with an AI.
-Unlike some other chat applications, the chat rooms are persistent and take the form of a _thread_.
-This is a purposeful design choice to allow users to have a more natural conversation with each other and with the AI.
-(The implementation of the UI at date is not ideal for this, but it is a work in progress)
+These rooms are persistent (history is preserved) and take the form of a _thread_.
+This is a purposeful design choice to allow users to have a more natural conversation with each other and with the AI consistent with how users would interact with aforementioned social media websites.

-By default, a user will be able to chat with an AI in the _CoopAndPabloPlayHouse_ group (room).
+By default, a user will be able to chat with an AI in the _CoopAndPabloPlayHouse_ room.
 The default AI is `ImageBot` which can use [stable diffusion pipelines](https://huggingface.co/docs/diffusers/api/pipelines/stable_diffusion) to create an image based on the user's input.

 All other AI models
-are [Medium Or Large GPT-2 Models](https://huggingface.co/gpt2) [fine-tuned using simple transformers](https://simpletransformers.ai/) on a dataset of [Reddit comments](https://files.pushshift.io/reddit/comments/).
+are [Medium Or Large GPT-2 Models](https://huggingface.co/gpt2) [fine-tuned using simple transformers](https://simpletransformers.ai/) on a data derived from the [PushShift API On Comments From Reddit](https://files.pushshift.io/reddit/comments/).

 ## How It Works

 TODO:
 Provide a high level description of how it all works.
 This needs a picture.

 ### Tech Stack